Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/Syllabus/Syllabus.md

-# Syllabus for Spring 2024
+# Syllabus for Fall 2024

 # Course Overview